 Who’s looking forward, and who’s looking back?

 Younger people are often very future oriented.
-They feel that their whole life is ahead of them, and they are enthusiastic about all of the possibilities.
+They feel that their whole life is ahead of them, and their enthusiasm creates a lot of energy.
 On the flip side, the conversation of many older people often reveals that, in their mind, the best days of their life are all in the past.
-As a result, they find it easier to feel enthusiastic about the past than the future.
+As a result, they have a greater sense of enthusiasm about the past than they do about the future.

 How can we continue to be excited about life?